adamzerg/datasciencecoursera/Getting and Cleaning Data/ProgrammingAssignment/README.md

 Look up column names in measurement, so only keep the measures of mean and std

 #### 7. Uses descriptive activity names to name the activities in the data set
-Read activity labels from txt before cbind the 3 data sets
+Read activity labels from txt to the combined data set

 #### 8. Creates an independent tidy data set with the average of each variable for each activity and each subject
 Use two methods here for aggregations: melt + dcast / ddply